DA-testa/tree_height_empty_py2/README.md

 # To pass the tests

-implement input form keyboard and from files (capital I or capital F)
+implement input form keyboard and from files (capital i or capital F)

-let user input file name to use, don't allow file names with letter a account for github input inprecision in both the file names and input
+let user input file name to use, don't allow file names with letter a (don't forget that the files are located in a folder) account for github input inprecision in both the file names and input